JuliaAI/MLJIteration.jl/README.md

 the optimal value of the iteration parameter.

-In the following example we conduct a [`RandomSearch`](@ref) for the optimal value of the regularizaion parameter `lambda` in a `RidgeRegressor` using 6-fold cross-validation.
+In the following example we conduct a [`RandomSearch`](@ref) for the optimal value of the regularization parameter `lambda` in a `RidgeRegressor` using 6-fold cross-validation.
 By wrapping our "self-tuning" version of the regressor as an [`IteratedModel`](@ref), with `resampling=nothing` and `NumberSinceBest(20)` in the controls,